 4) Step into Each Other’s Shoes

-If possible, have the marketing team sit in on the weekly sales meeting, so they can hear firsthand what’s happening and use the information to create strategies that surround sales goals and pain points the sales team is experiencing.
+If possible, have the marketing team sit in on the weekly sales meeting to hear firsthand what’s happening and use the information to create a marketing strategy that surrounds sales goals, the sales pipeline, the sales cycle, and pain points the sales team is experiencing.

-It’s also a good idea for the marketing team to get some experience on the frontlines, be it listening to sales calls or sitting in at a sales conference.
+It’s also a good idea for the marketing team to get some experience on the frontlines, be it listening to sales calls, learning more about the buyer’s journey and buying process, or sitting in at a sales conference.

 5) Gather Data